Spring Constant Of Elastic Band

 Non-linearity and Beyond Hooke's Law

 As mentioned earlier, Hooke's Law is only an approximation for elastic bands.
-Beyond a certain point, the relationship between force and extension becomes non-linear.
 This non-linearity is due to the complex viscoelastic nature of rubber.
-Viscoelastic materials exhibit both viscous (fluid-like) and elastic (solid-like) behavior.
-This means that the response of the elastic band to an applied force depends not only on the magnitude of the force but also on the rate at which the force is applied and the duration of its application.
+Which means viscoelastic materials exhibit both viscous (fluid-like) and elastic (solid-like) behavior.
+And beyond a certain point, the relationship between force and extension becomes non-linear.
+What this tells us is the response of the elastic band to an applied force depends not only on the magnitude of the force but also on the rate at which the force is applied and the duration of its application.

 Applications of Understanding Spring Constant